ndiamant/blackboxProject/INSTRUCTIONS.md

 Returns: a list of strings that contain the error message produced by the javac compiler in the same order as textList.

+Notes: takes about one second per file, requires javac

+_parseErrors(errList)_ takes
+* errList: a list from _getErrMessages_

+Returns: a list of tuples of (error line number, error text)

+_getMethodLines(methodName, text)_ takes
+* methodName: string name of the method to search for
+* text: string of the java file to find the method in
 =====
 #### Examples